rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-ruby.md

 [(emit_log.rb source)](http://github.com/rabbitmq/rabbitmq-tutorials/blob/master/ruby/emit_log.rb)

 As you see, after establishing the connection we declared the exchange.
-This step is neccesary as publishing to a non-existing exchange is forbidden.
+This step is necessary as publishing to a non-existing exchange is forbidden.

 The messages will be lost if no queue is bound to the exchange yet,